jeremy-w/ayadn/README.md

 gem install win32console -v 1.3.2
 ```

-*Sometimes Windows has problems with UTF8 and accented characters are broken.
-I haven't found an acceptable solution yet.*

 *Windows, again: jump to Step 4 now.*

 ### Step 3

-While you can use the app with the ruby interpreter (see 'How to use'), it's recommended to make the app executable:
+While you can use the app with the ruby interpreter -see [How to use](https://github.com/ericdke/ayadn#how-to-use)-, it's recommended to make the app executable:

 ```
 chmod +x ayadn.rb